zlatankr/Coding-Challenges/README.md

-###Project Euler Solutions
+###Coding Challenges Solutions

-This repo contains my solutions from [Project Euler](projecteuler.net).
+This repo contains separate folders for each coding challenge website I've participated in.

-I've attempted to annotate the solutions as best as possible, though admittedly there is an opportunity for better documentation.
+Every _.py_ file should have enough information to inform the reader about the problem and the solution.